SOLVING SIMPLE TRIGONOMETRIC EQUATIONS

 Therefore, we have two solutions, namely x1 = 90o and x2 = 270o.

-That is, all solutions for angle x are 90o + 180ok.
+The general solution for angle x is 90o + 180ok.

 Step 1: